Edited by Ariel Palanca, MD

 Excess weight: the importance of weight loss

-To minimize these forces and thereby hopefully decrease symptoms or slow the progression of chronic injuries there are a few things that can be done.
+To minimize these forces, and thereby hopefully decrease symptoms or slow the progression of chronic injuries, there are a few things that can be done.
 Comfort shoes can help provide shock-absorbing capacity and allow for the smooth dispersion of forces up the leg.
 Walking and running on softer surfaces (i.e avoiding concrete and pavement) can also help to limit the forces that the structures of the feet are exposed to.
-However, the most important is to maintain an optimal body weight!
+However, it is most important to maintain an optimal body weight.

 What is optimal body weight?